Allkindoflower/task-manager/README.md

 ## How to run

-1. Fork thy (the) repo via GitHub
-2. Navigate to your projects folder or its equivalent
+-  Fork the repo via GitHubNavigate to your projects folder or its equivalent
-3. Clone the forked repo at https://github.com/YOUR-USERNAME/task-manager using a Git interface of your preference (I use Git Bash: 'git clone <your forked repo link>')
+- Clone the forked repo at https://github.com/YOUR-USERNAME/task-manager using a Git interface of your preference (I use Git Bash: 'git clone <your forked repo link>')

-4. Navigate to project root
+- Navigate to project root
-5. Launch a terminal, then create & activate a Python environment (highly recommended, double-check that you're on the correct venv)
+- Launch a terminal, then create & activate a Python environment (highly recommended, double-check that you're on the correct venv)
-6. Install requirements: `pip install -r requirements.txt`
+- Install requirements: `pip install -r requirements.txt`
-7. Start server: uvicorn main:app --reload
+- Start server: uvicorn main:app --reload

 To test endpoints via Swagger UI, navigate to: http://127.0.0.1:8000/docs